Methane1414/Projects/README.md

 *   **Key Files:**
     *   `PINN.py`: Python script defining and training the PINN model.
          XGB.py :  Python script for implementation of XGBoost for data based optimization using only data analysis
-*   **Status:** Based on the error messages, this project is still under development.Simpler version is up and running.The goal is to create a model that respects physical laws to make accurate predictions.
+*   **Status:** this project is still under development.Simpler version is up and running.The goal is to create a model that respects physical laws to make accurate predictions.
 * *The most stable, functional code must always be made available first.*

 ### 5. ZLD